Turkeybeard

 Origin: native

-Plant height: 3-6'
+Plant height: 3 - 6'

 Foliage: blueish green with hairy midribs

-Flowering/fruiting time May; may bloom again in autumn
+Flowering Time: May; may bloom again in autumn

-Habitat: wet areas, bogs and riversides.
+Habitat: wet areas, bogs and riversides

-Range in New Jersey: Salem and Cumberland counties noted in Hough; Snyder reports Cape May County as well.
+Range in New Jersey: Salem and Cumberland counties noted in Hough; Snyder reports Cape May County as well

-Heritage ranking if any: S1, E, LP, HL
+Heritage ranking, if any: S1, E, LP, HL

 Distribution:

-Misc.: New Jersey is the northern range of this plant.
+Misc.
+New Jersey is the northern range of this plant.
 It is a deciduous species.

 It was first collected in 1743 by John Clayton, when herbarium specimens were sent to the British Museum.
 It was not properly classified until 1913.